Right outer join

 • Sales: This table includes the fields Date, CountryID, and Units.
 The CountryID is a whole number value that represents the unique identifier from the Countries table.

-Sales table containing Date, CountryID, and Units columns, with CountryID set to 1 in rows 1 and 2, 3 in row 3, and 4 in row 4.
+Screenshot of the sales table containing Date, CountryID, and Units columns, with CountryID set to 1 in rows 1 and 2, 3 in row 3, and 4 in row 4.

-• Countries: This table is a reference table with the fields id and Country.
-The id field represents the unique identifier for each record.
+• Countries: This table is a reference table with the fields ID and Country.
+The ID field represents the unique identifier for each record.

 Field from the Sales table Field from the Countries table

-CountryID id
+CountryID ID

-Right outer join final table with Date, CountryID, Units, and Country header columns, and a single row with data for Panama.
+Screenshot of the right outer join final table with Date, CountryID, Units, and Country header columns, and a single row with data for Panama.

-To do a right outer join
+To do a right outer join:

 1. Select the Sales query, and then select Merge queries.